lindenschrage/neuralrep-llm/README.md

 - <strong>modules/generate_sentences.py</strong>:
   Uses the OpenAI GPT-based model to generate category-specific sentences (manifold sentences) for training and evaluation.

+  #### Category Definitions
+  The code assumes that the sentences have already been generated using GPT-4 using the prompt found in `generate_categories.py`.
+  The category types and amount are specified in `config.py`.

 - <strong>modules/generate_embeddings.py</strong>:
   Generates embeddings using a LLaMA model via huggingface transformers.
 Each sentence is encoded, and the averaging of token embeddings is done per layer.